Seborrheic Dermatitis Eyelids | Understanding The Causes & Treatments

 To Use: apply the cream twice daily or as needed

 pHat 5.5’s creams will soothe and treat your seborrheic dermatitis, preventing flare-ups and reducing the redness of unsightly dry patches.
-All without the use of drugs or harmful chemicals.
+It does this without the use of drugs or harmful chemicals.

 Feed your skin with natural ingredients such as Manuka honey, aloe Vera, blue green algae, coconut oil, shea butter and cocoa butter.